Leptogenesis from spontaneous symmetry breaking during inflation: Inflation with symmetry breaking

-To ensure a well-defined EFT expansion, we always ask $h_0^2 \ll \Lambda^2$, which also guarantees $\vert\dot{\phi}_0 \vert\ll \Lambda^2$ as $\lambda\ll 1$.
-We call $h_0^2/\Lambda^2 < 1$ as the parametric space of \textit{decoupling}, where the Higgs corrections to the slow-roll inflation are negligible.
+To ensure a well-defined EFT expansion, we require that $h_0^2 \ll \Lambda^2$, which also guarantees $\vert\dot{\phi}_0 \vert\ll \Lambda^2$ as $\lambda\ll 1$.
+The condition $h_0^2/\Lambda^2 < 1$ specifies the parametric space of \textit{decoupling}, where the Higgs corrections to the slow-roll inflation are negligible.
 The power spectrum in this regime is thus given by the standard single-field inflation \cite{Wu:2018lmx}:

 where $A_s = 2.2 \times 10^{-9}$ is the spectrum amplitude of the curvature perturbation $\zeta$ and we have defined the dimensionless parameter $\theta \equiv \phi/\Lambda$ for convenience.